Born, Long Island, New York.

 November; trip to the Hamptons.
 Conceived, curated and promoted exhibition, Raymond Hendler: Iconography at Gallery Rood.

-Thanksgiving dinner at Mary Rood Hendler's gallery/living space with Mary, Patrick, painter, Jean Cohen; art consultant, Ed DiGuardia and Bertram Seides, architect and president of the Ketcham Inn Foundation.
+Thanksgiving dinner at Mary Rood Hendler's gallery/living space with Mary, Patrick, painter (and first wife of Alex Katz), Jean Cohen; art consultant, Ed DiGuardia and Bertram Seides, architect and president of the Ketcham Inn Foundation.

 Continued to advance my photography.
 Found myself drawn to places that spoke to me, returning again and again to mine the possibilities.
 In his essay for Places: Aaron Siskind Photographs, art historian and critic, Thomas B. Hess, mirrored my experience: "There is a photographer's need to return season after season, to certain specific subjects, just as Ingres would go back, over and over again, for a lifetime, to certain poses of the nude, to certain turns of the neck, undulations of the spine...there's an intuition by an artist that he's left something precious unaccounted for, some sapphires still are list in the mud of quotidian [everyday] experience."